unicode-org/icu4x/docs/process/data_versioning.md

 1. Older code should be able to read newer data files.
     - For example, an app that is a few years old should be able to consume an ICU4X data file built with the latest features and CLDR version.
+    - Old code should continue to work with its existing functionality, but it doesn't need to automatically support newer features.
 2. Newer code should be able to read older data files.
     - For example, an operating system service that is a few years old should be able to provide data to apps built with newer ICU4X.
+    - New code should perform best-effort behavior when presented with old data that doesn't support newer features.
 3. In order to avoid breaking changes, newer component code should compile against older data provider code.
     - For example, ICU4X should be able to be updated within the same major version number without breaking custom data provider code that was written previously.
 4. In order to reduce bloat, code and data that is required for compatibility purposes should have a timeline for sunset and removal.